-Learn how to confidently handle common objections that can crop up throughout the sales process.
-Discover how to ask the right questions, deal with buyers who are resistant to change, and more.
+Learn how to confidently handle objections that can crop up throughout the sales process.
+Discover how to ask the right questions and deal with buyers who are resistant to change.

 - You followed every step of the sales process and you're feeling really confident that the product or service you presented will generate a positive response.
 The presentation is over, you look across the desk into the buyer's eyes, and suddenly, instead of a smile and a yes, your buyer tells you they aren't ready to buy because they have an objection.
 How you handle your response to that is what can separate the best and most successful sales professionals from those who struggle and need more training.